BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 # Thesesis

+- Aristotelian doctrine of the mean that allows the virtuous person to retain anger, sexual desire, hatred, and fear to an appropriate degree
 - Reciprocity of the virtues - each virtue requires each of the others
 - Virtues are necessary for happiness (but not sufficient)
 - Virtue is a state in which one performs one’s function well.
 Hence a virtue is a state in which one makes the correct rational choice of ends, and chooses correctly the actions that are to be chosen for their own sakes.